 Bloodhound's day to day research, administrative and media matters are run on a volunteer pro-bono basis by Director Phil Clarke, who can be contacted by email on pc (a) bloodhound (dot) se

-Please note that due to time pressure Bloodhound cannot guarantee to respond to all enquiries.
+Please note that due to time pressure and limited resources, Bloodhound cannot guarantee to respond to all enquiries.

 Bloodhound is a voluntary organisation and so cannot guarantee to respond to all contacts due to time commitments.

 Preferred contact is by email, and can be sent to info (at) bloodhound (dot) se